element-hq/policies/docs/matrix-org/privacy_notice.md

 #### Integration Services (Bots and Widgets)

 The {{ policy_homeserver }} homeserver provides a range of integrations in the form of Widgets (miniature web applications accessed as part of a Matrix Client) and Bots (automated participants in rooms).
 Bots and Widgets currently have access to all the messages and files in any room in which they participate, although we are adding a more sophisticated access control system.

+### Transfers of your Data

+If you use our Service your data will be transferred outside of the UK to other homeservers and services connected with matrix.org as this is necessary to provide the Service to you.
+By the very nature of our Service, such transfers will occur regularly and we have no control over the safeguards adopted by third party recipients.

+Where we engage suppliers to process your data outside the UK we will ensure that appropriate safeguards such as the standard contractual clauses are in place.

 ## 2.4 Sharing Data in Compliance with Enforcement Requests and Applicable Laws; Enforcement of Our Rights